fda cleared medrobotics' flex robotic system for colorectal procedures earlier this year.Medrobotics Corp.

-Take colectomy procedures, for example.
-In order to access the bowls, the system has to be able to retract the liver.
-"That's a lot of force to hold back the liver and then removing the gallbladder and pulling out the bowls," she said.
+take cholecystectomy procedures, for example. in order to access the bowls, the system has to be able to retract the liver. "that's a lot of force to hold back the liver and then removing the gallbladder and pulling out the bowls," she said.

 it's during this step that the engineer discovers the technological requirements of the system they are designing, such as whether or not the system will require 3-d vision capabilities, mri overlays, or augmented reality features.